-Hi.
-Welcome to managing a video production with an iPad.
+- Hi, welcome to Managing a Video Production with an iPad.
 I'm Nick Brazzi.
-This course is all about developing a workflow for planning, scheduling, and managing a live action video shoot, using iPad apps.
-The goal is to achieve a partially or completely paper-free workflow, for managing the logistics of a video production.
-We'll start by analyzing two different types of scripts, a narrative script and a promo script.
+This course is all about developing a workflow for planning, scheduling, and managing a live action video shoot using iPad apps.
+The goal is to achieve a partially, or completely paper free workflow for managing the logistics of a video production.
+We'll start by analyzing two different types of scripts.
+A narrative script and a promo script.
 To identify scene numbers and shot numbers for the entire script.

-Next, we'll use an app called Shot Lister, to develop a detailed shot list, which we'll use on set to make sure that every shot that we need is collected during the video shoot.
-We'll create a detailed schedule and a set of casting crew call sheets, using information from the shot list, to make sure that our shoot runs on time.
-I'll take a look at using the iPad as a teleprompter, using the app Teleprompt+, allowing us to be more efficient with the amount of equipment we're carrying, not to mention keeping equipment cost down.
+Next, we'll use an app called Shot Lister to develop a detailed shot list, which we'll use on set to make sure every shot that we need is collected during the video shoot.
+We'll create a detailed schedule and a set of cast and crew call sheets using information from the shot list to make sure that our shoot runs on time.
+I'll take a look at using the iPad as a teleprompter using the app Teleprompt+ allowing us to be more efficient with the amount of equipment we're carrying.
+Not to mention keeping equipment costs down.

-We'll use the Movie Slate app, not only as a slate to mark our shots on camera, but also as a detailed shot-logging tool to send notes and metadata to the editor.
-Finally, we'll talk about an app called Easy Release, which is a great tool for collecting signed, model and property releases and managing them on your iPad.
-Developing a workflow for managing your video productions is a very personal process.
+We'll use the movie slate app, not only as a slate to mark our shots on camera, but also as a detailed shot logging tool to send notes and metadata to the editor.
+Finally, we'll talk about an app called Easy Release, which is a great tool for collecting signed, model, and property releases and managing them on your iPad.
+Developing a workflow for managing your video production is a very personal process.
 It depends on the size and style of your shoot, and the preferences of you and your director.

 This course will not dictate a specific workflow.
-Instead, I'll be introducing you to some valuable iPad apps which make the entire process much easier.
-I'll give you some insights into the workflow that I use for my productions.
-But there's plenty of opportunity for you to come to your own conclusions, and develop your own processes.
+Instead, I'll be introducing you to some valuable iPad apps, which make the entire process much easier.
+I'll give you some insights into the workflow that I use for my productions, but there's plenty of opportunity for you to come to your own conclusions, and develop your own processes.
 I hope you're ready to dive in.
-Let's get started with managing a video production with an iPad.
+Let's get started with Managing a Video Production with and iPad.